 So what is it that everyone thinks is important but isn’t?

-Yep, get it out of your head that common interests are super important to getting a date, because I’m going to be the one person out there who is going to tell you the truth, which is that they’re not.
+Yep, get it out of your head that common interests are super important to getting a date, because I’m going to be the one person out there who is going to tell you the truth, which is that they’re not really that important.

-Whether you’re filling out your online dating profile or your friends are trying to set you up, “common interests” almost always play into it.
+Yet, whether you’re filling out your online dating profile, comparing your OK Cupid “match percentage,” or your friends are trying to set you up, “common interests” almost always play into it strategy.

 A lot of single people make the mistake of assuming that having common interests with someone means that something romantic will grow between them and someone else.

-I’ve even seen a lot of guys fake interests to attract their female friends, like pretending to like The Dave Matthews Band or love “chick flicks.”
+I’ve even seen a lot of guys fake common interests to attract their female friends, like pretending to like The Dave Matthews Band or loving “chick flicks.”
 Or I’ve known girls who think their love of football should mean guys are lined up to date them.

-Common interests are great for friendship, but are simply not romance and chemistry inducing.
+Common interests are great for friendship and can deepen an already existing attraction.
+But, they are simply not romance and chemistry inducing.

-This may explain why a strongly Republican girl is more likely to date an attractive Democrat than a fellow Republican guy, or why so many strong Christians end up dating people who barely set foot in a church on Sunday.
+This may explain why a strongly Republican girl is more likely to date an attractive Democrat than an unattractive, but strongly Republican guy, or why so many strong Christians end up dating people who barely set foot in a church on Sunday.

-A far better indicator of romantic compatibility isn’t common interests, but similar levels of attractiveness, especially if people develop a strong romantic connection early on (versus starting as friends first, where similar attractiveness is less important).
+Scientific studies show that a far better indicator of romantic compatibility isn’t common interests, but similar levels of attractiveness, especially if you develop a strong romantic connection early on (versus starting as friends first, where similar attractiveness is less important).

-If you want a date with that hot guy who is just as into 21 Pilots as you, or that beautiful girl who you see reading your favorite author at the student union, the answer isn’t to listen to more 21 Pilots (as great as that is) or buy more books (that is always good too!), so you can have more to talk about.
-The answer definitely isn’t to send a long text explaining your interest and how that means you should go on a date!
+If you want a date with that hot guy who is just as into Twenty One Pilots as you, or that beautiful girl whom you see reading your favorite author at the student union, the answer isn’t to listen to more Twenty One Pilots (as great as they are) or buy more books (even though that is good too!), so you can have more to talk about.
+The answer definitely isn’t to send a long text explaining your interest and how that means you should go on a date.

 The scientific answer is to make yourself more attractive, physically and in your personality development.
 Then, after you have created a romantic emotional bond, you can enjoy those common interests as more than just friends.

-It is beyond the scope of this article to help you become more attractive, but The Popular Man is devoted to this very concept.
+It is beyond the scope of this article to help you become more attractive, but our entire website, The Popular Man, is devoted to this very concept.